bergesinstitute/graf-method/book-3-unit-1.md

 # Homework

 ## 1. Traducir.
-Puedes usar un diccionario para las palabras que no conoces.
+Puedes usar un diccionario para buscar las palabras que no conoces.

 💂 Translate.
-You can use a dictionary for words you don't know.
+You can use a dictionary to look up words you don't know.

 1. My mother sings very well, but she does not play an instrument.
 2. Their parents are in NYC for 5 days.